South Shore Line Double Track NWI Project construction update

 The intersections at 11th and Franklin were converted from a stoplight to a stop sign configuration during construction.
 Construction on 10th Street will occur to the south of the existing roadway, where the two new tracks will be installed.
 At the completion of the work, the current tracks down 10th Street will be removed and the roadway repaired.

+Willard Ave will be closed from July 20 through September 3 to construct the new north track through this intersection.

 On June 6th the intersection of Washington Street and 11th Street was closed for construction of the new north track through the intersection.
-Washington Street is anticipated to open on or before July 22.
+Washington Street is anticipated to open on July 19.
 Franklin Street and Wabash Street remain open during the Washington Street closure to provide north-south access across 11th Street.

 NICTD has provided the City of Michigan City with an emergency response contact list.
 Emergencies should be reported using 911.